-- (a) Marijuana shall be packaged in plain, opaque, tamper-proof, and child-proof containers without depictions of the product, cartoons, or images other than the RMD's logo.
-Edible MIPs shall not bear a reasonable resemblance to any product available for consumption as a commercially available candy. - (b) Labeling of Marijuana (Excluding MIPs).
-The RMD shall place a legible, firmly affixed label on which the wording is no less than (1/16) inch in size on each package of marijuana that it prepares for dispensing, containing at a minimum the following information: - 1.
+(a) Marijuana shall be packaged in plain, opaque, tamper-proof, and child-proof containers without depictions of the product, cartoons, or images other than the RMD's logo.
+Edible MIPs shall not bear a reasonable resemblance to any product available for consumption as a commercially available candy.

+- (b) Labeling of Marijuana (Excluding MIPs).
+The RMD shall place a legible, firmly affixed label on which the wording is no less than $^{1}/{16}$ inch in size on each package of marijuana that it prepares for dispensing, containing at a minimum the following information: - 1.
 The registered qualifying patient's name; - 2.
 The name and registration number of the RMD that produced the marijuana, together with the RMD's telephone number and mailing address, and website information, if any; - 3.
 The quantity of usable marijuana contained within the package; - 4.
 The date that the RMD packaged the contents; - 5.
 A batch number, sequential serial number, and bar code when used, to identify the batch associated with manufacturing and processing; - 6.
 The cannabinoid profile of the marijuana contained within the package, including THC level; - 7.
-A statement that the product has been tested for contaminants, that there were no adverse findings, and the date of testing in accordance with 935 CMR 501.105(C)(2); and - 8.
-This statement, including capitalization: - "This product has not been analyzed or approved by the FDA.
-There is limited information on the side effects of using this product, and there may be associated health risks.
-Marijuana use during pregnancy and breast-feeding may pose potential harms.
-Do not drive or operate machinery when under the influence of this product.
-KEEP THIS PRODUCT AWAY FROM CHILDREN." - (c) Labeling of MIPs.
-The RMD shall place a legible, firmly affixed label on which the wording is no less than (1/16) inch in size on each MIP that it prepares for dispensing, containing at a minimum the following information: - 1.
-The registered qualifying patient's name; - 2.
-The name and registration number of the RMD that produced the MIP, together with the RMD's telephone number and mailing address, and website information, if any; - 3.
-The name of the product; - 4.
-The quantity of usable marijuana contained within the product as measured in ounces;
+A statement that the product has been tested for contaminants, that there were no adverse findings, and the date of testing in accordance with 935 CMR 501.105(3)(b); and - 8.
+This statement, including capitalization: